Travelling abroad with your dog or cat

 - If you are flying, check that your transport is booked and that you are aware of any specific regulations, for example, crate sizes.

 - Whilst on holiday, check daily for ticks and remove any found with a tick hook.
-If using Advantix, re-apply every 2 weeks (every 3 weeks is suffcient for ticks and every 4 weeks is suffcient for fleas, but protection against sandflies and mosquitoes requires fortnightly application)
+If using Advantix, re-apply every 2 weeks (every 3 weeks is sufficient for ticks and every 4 weeks is sufficient for fleas, but protection against sandflies and mosquitos requires fortnightly application).

 - If using a Scalibor collar, this will last for six months before requiring replacement.